 Standing at the base of Earth's tallest tree, the coast redwood, is one of life's most humbling and amazing experiences.
 These California trees can reach higher than a 30-floor skyscraper (more than 320 feet), so high that the tops are out of sight.

-The coast redwood is one of the world's fastest growing conifers, or cone-bearing trees.
+The coast redwood is one of the world's fastest-growing conifers, or cone-bearing trees.
 In contrast to the tree's size, redwood cones are very small — only about an inch long.
-Each cone contains a few dozen tiny seeds: It would take well over 100,000 seeds to weigh a pound!
+Each cone contains a few dozen tiny seeds: it would take well over 100,000 seeds to weigh a pound!
 In good conditions, redwood seedlings grow rapidly, sometimes more than a foot annually.
-Young trees also sprout from their parent's roots, taking advantage of the energy and nutrient reserves contained within the established, shallow root system.
+Young trees also sprout from the base of their parent's trunk, taking advantage of the energy and nutrient reserves contained within the established root system.

 In recent years, scientists have discovered that life abounds in the canopy (the tops of old trees) and on the forest floor.
 Canopy research supported by Save the Redwoods League has revealed that many species can live in the redwood canopy, including worms, salamanders and plants such as Sitka spruce, ferns and huckleberry.

-Today, it takes a community of caretakers — scientists, land managers, volunteers and donors — to protect redwood forests.
-With your help, we know that these 2,000-year-old giants will inspire the imagination of countless generations to come.
+Today, it takes a community of caretakers — scientists, land managers, volunteers and donors — to protect redwood forests from unsustainable development, restore the forests we have lost, and inspire new generations to care for them.
+With your help, we know that these 2,000-year-old giants will inspire countless generations to come.
 Donate today.

 Explore more redwood resources on our Redwoods Learning Center.